World Summit on the Information Society: WSIS+10

 The final WSIS+10 High-Level Meeting of the General Assembly took place on 15–16 December 2015 in New York, and concluded with the adoption of the Outcome Document of the high-level meeting of the General Assembly on the overall review of the implementation of the outcomes of the World Summit on the Information Society was adopted.

+WSIS+20

+The WSIS+20 is scheduled to take place on 7-11 July 2025 in Geneva, Switzerland and address key trends, challenges and opportunities since the Geneva Plan of Action in 2003.